ministryofjustice/tech-docs-github-pages-publisher/README.md

 ## Breaking Change in v3

 The inputs to the htmlproofer tool have changed so that the URL checks are stricter than before.
-It will not check URLs that start with https://github.com/ministryofjustice ie MoJ GH Org URLs as the tool will return a failure when testing URLs to internal and private repositories.
-The tool will also fail a URL test when the changes exist in a branch which have not been published to gh-pages yet.
-MoJ GH Org URLs will have to be manually checked.
+It will not check external URLs that start with https://github.com/ministryofjustice ie MoJ GH Org URLs as the tool will return a failure when testing URLs to internal and private repositories.
+These MoJ GH Org external URLs will have to be manually checked.
+The tool will fail a URL test when the specified URL is behind a login.
+The tool will still check that internal links ie [link](<path-to-file/>hosting.html) within its own repository are still valid.

 ## Breaking Change in v2